Testing

 Recommended approach: In-memory testing

-The recommended approach is in-memory testing using httpx's ASGI/WSGI transports (provided by httpx, not connect-python).
+The recommended approach is in-memory testing using pyqwest's ASGI/WSGI transports (provided by pyqwest, not connect-python).
 This tests your full application stack (routing, serialization, error handling, interceptors) while remaining fast and isolated - no network overhead or port conflicts.

 Here's a minimal example without any test framework: